AguaClara/SWOT/AguaClara Water Treatment Plant Design/Rapid Mix/RM_Intro.md

 Using the equation for $L_{Diff}$ above, [we can solve for](https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Rapid%20Mix/RM_Derivations.md#t_coagulant%20application) the time required to reach a target efficiency of application of coagulant nanoparticles to clay:

 $$t_{coagulant, \, application} = \frac{2.3p C_{NC} \, \Lambda_{Clay}^2}{\pi G k \, d_{Clay}\,  L_{Diff_{NC}} }$$

-**<font color="red">WHAT IS THIS PARAGRAPH BELOW REFERRING TO?
-I DIDN'T CHANGE THE EQUATION, AND THERE'S NO SQUARE ROOT IN IT</font>**
-In the equation above, the first fraction after the equal sign is dimensionless and the square root term has dimensions of time.
-In the aggregation of clay particles (looking ahead to flocculation) the

 The time required for the coagulant to be transported to clay surfaces is strongly dependent on the turbidity as indicated by the average spacing of clay particles, $\Lambda_{Clay}$.
 As turbidity increases the spacing between clay particles decreases and the time required for shear to transport coagulant nanoparticles to the clay decreases.
 Increasing the shear also results in faster transport of the coagulant nanoparticles to clay surfaces.
 The times required are strongly influenced by the size of the coagulant nanoparticles because larger nanoparticles diffuse more slowly.